Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 Legacy

-Robert's first son, Walter, had four children.
+Robert's first son, Walter Ernest Pocock, had four children.

 While Sgt Pocock was wounded and hospitalised on multiple occasions during the war, his grand-daughter Denise had a distinguished career as a nurse at St Vincent's Private Hospital.
 In parallel with that, Denise has been recognised by the Royal Children's Hospital Foundation as a Living Treasure due to her fundraising efforts with the Kooyong Lawn Tennis Club Auxiliary.
 The award notes: